“It’s just overwhelming!” – Our in-house CareScan+ system has won a major award for the second time.

-CareScan+, a system developed by the Trust’s ICT team to use barcodes and scanners to identify patients and equipment, was named the winner of the Patient Safety Award at the 2020 Health Business Awards.
+CareScan+ is a system developed by the Trust’s ICT team to use barcodes and scanners to identify patients and equipment.
+It was recently named the winner of the Patient Safety Award at the 2020 Health Business Awards.

-The awards ceremony, which recognises excellence in healthcare, was hosted by TV Doctor Hilary Jones.
+The awards ceremony was hosted by TV Doctor Hilary Jones.
+It recognises excellence in healthcare.

-Professor Graham Evans, trust chief information and technology officer, said: “We knew we’d developed a great piece of kit, but we didn’t think it would have this impact.
+Chief information and technology officer Professor Graham Evans said: “We knew we’d developed a great piece of kit.
+But we didn’t think it would have this impact.
 The success of CareScan+ has really taken us by surprise.

 “It’s been embraced by the staff in the Trust and to win two major awards in one year is incredible.